 Known For : Kudremukh Peak Trek | Kudremukh National Park | Hanuman Gundi Falls

 Situated in Chikkamagaluru district, Kudremukh is a hill station which is located at a distance of 331 kilometres from Bangalore.
 It is home to the Kudremukh peak situated at an altitude of 1894 metres to which you can trek through the varied landscape of forests and shrubs.
-Kudremukh translates to ?horse face? and has been named so as the peak resembles the face of a horse from one side.
+Kudremukh translates to 'horse face' and has been named so as the peak resembles the face of a horse from one side.
 It is part of the Kudremukh National Park and is home to a rich variety of flora and fauna.
-You can visit this hill station with family or friends and indulge in trekking, go on nature walks, visit the Hanuman Gundi falls, pay a visit to the famous Kalaseshwara Temple and bask in the lush green landscape of Kudremukh.
+This hill station is a great place to visit near Bangalore in monsoons.
+It is ideal for family and friends to indulge in trekking, go on nature walks, visit the Hanuman Gundi falls, pay a visit to the famous Kalaseshwara Temple and bask in the lush green landscape of Kudremukh.

 Best Time : October to May

-Chembra peak is located at a distance of 308 kilometres from Bangalore and is an ideal weekend road trip destination.
+Chembra peak is located at a distance of 308 kilometres from the city and is an ideal place to visit near Bangalore in monsoons for a road trip.
 The peak is the highest one in the Western Ghats at an elevation of 2,100 metres above sea level and it a popular tourist destination.
 The peak is also a popular trekking destination under the jurisdiction of the South Wayanad forest division.
 You can drive to the foothills and this drive through the tea gardens is enthralling.
 The trek up to the Chembra peak is 3 km long and en route you will also come across a lake which is known as ?hridhayathadakam?.
 Due to ecological concerns, one can only trek up to the lake but even this is filled with wonderful views, a waterfall and lush green surroundings.
 You indulge in this trek with a group of friends or family, taking a break from the Bangalore monsoons.